fiixlabs/node-JS-meter-reading-handler/README.md

 ### 10.13 potential.py ###

-The "[potential.py][potent.py]" file is a program which takes the readings of a potentiameter, which is connected through a MCP3008 chip for analog readings.
+The "[potential.py][potent.py]" file is a program which takes the readings of a potentiometer, which is connected through a MCP3008 chip for analog readings.
-The potentiameter needs to be connected to the third pin of the MCP3008 chip for the script to run.
+The potentiometer needs to be connected to the third pin of the MCP3008 chip for the script to run.

 This script is meant to run simultaneously alongside the "[photocell.py][photo.py]" and "[temperature.py][temp.py]" scripts.
 It must first be moved to the main folder where the "AutoMtrRdnHdlr.node.js" file is located in order to use it.

-To reset the script's file naming back to "1data.csv", open the filed named "[config][ScrCon]" in the "scratch" folder.
+To reset the script's file naming back to "1data.csv", open the file named "[config][ScrCon]" in the "scratch" folder.
 Set the number to "1", save the file, and close it.
 Doing so will reset all of the example scripts, since each one uses the "config" file in the "scratch" folder.